 4. B Corps are Thinking About the Environment as Much as You Do

 B Lab is making it easier than ever for buyers to find companies that support causes that matter.
 And because the certification process holds every company accountable with annual assessments, you know that their promises are worth more than just writing them in their online mission statement.
 B Corps companies are dedicated to organic, local ingredients, lessening their environmental footprint, and giving back what they take from the earth.

 But we wouldn’t be in this business at all if it weren’t for the nutrient-dense bounty that mother earth provides!
 This is why we’ve always supported responsible sourcing and organic and non-GMO farming practices and why we are changing our packaging to reduce our plastic use by more than 70%!
 That’s the kind of promise you can expect from B Corp Certified businesses.

 5. B Corps are Creating Healthier Communities, Inside and Outside the Company

 Happy employees = happy people = happy communities.

 Unhappy employees and high turnover rates can cost companies millions.
 Instead, we, like so many other B Corp Certified businesses, are committed to the health and happiness of our employees.
 As an example, B Corp certification was the catalyst for the implementation of Natural Forces’ paid Parental Leave Policy to support employees with new and growing families.

-It’s time for profit-driven businesses to take sustainability and environmental and social issues into account in a serious way.
-Learn more about B Corps here.
+It’s time for profit-driven businesses to take sustainability and environmental and social issues into account in a serious way, and as a consumer, you can "vote with your dollars" to make these values heard.
 To find out which companies are certified B Corps and to learn more about how each is giving back to the environment and their communities, check out this directory.
 And at the very least, always look for the Certified B Corp logo!
-To learn more about why becoming a certified B Corp is so important to Natural Force, check out this page.
 Are you excited to change the world?
 We know we are!